FelixKratz/SketchyBar/docs/config/Events.md

 will trigger the demo event and `$VAR` will be available as an environment variable in the scripts that this event invokes.

 ### Forcing all shell scripts to run and the bar to refresh
+This command forces all scripts to run and all events to be emitted, it should *never* be used in an item script, as this would lead to infinite loops.
+It is prominently needed after the initial configuration to properly initialize all items by forcing all their scripts to run
 ```bash
 sketchybar --update
 ```